92AM/cafex-bdd/README.md

 # cafex-bdd
 Trying to learn the concepts of BDD.
-Implemented some BDD scenarios against the cafex java command-line application.
+Implemented some BDD scenarios for the cafex java command-line application using Gherkin and Cucumber.

 ## Requirements
 * Git